-The proposed project is located entirely within the area of jurisdiction of Eastern District Council (EDC); thus EDC will be the Water Services Authority under the proposed Water Services Bill.
-As mentioned previously, EDC was established in 1994 and is organisationally and financially weak.
-Through implementation of the proposed project, EDC should take the necessary steps to further strengthen its capacity with support from other external role players.
+The proposed project is located entirely within the area of jurisdiction of Rustenburg District Council (RDC); thus RDC will be the Water Services Authority under the proposed Water Services Bill.
+As mentioned previously, RDC has some institutional capacity and will be able to perform its roles and responsibilities as the Services Authority.
+Through implementation of the proposed project, RDC should take the necessary steps to further strengthen its capacity with support from other external role players.